dwhiffing/fury/content/aar/nf/nf3_fp/body.md

-If you expand the map to view the whole of the USA, you will see a weird assortment of damage markers relating to the shipping around New York Harbor sitting off California (\!\!), along with the destroyer Spruance and a frigate, USS Sides.
-Some or all of this will teleport to the area of operations as the game progresses, depending on events\!.
+If you expand the map to view the whole of the USA, you will see a weird assortment of damage markers relating to the shipping around New York Harbor sitting off California (!!), along with the destroyer Spruance and a frigate, USS Sides.
+Some or all of this will teleport to the area of operations as the game progresses, depending on events!.

 There’s lots of civilian shipping to protect, including the iconic liner QE2.
 A cloud of civilian aircraft will develop over the city’s many